-Each application will be reviewed within four weeks to ensure eligibility criteria are met.
-The applicant may be contacted within this time to clarify responses provided, if required.
+Each application will be reviewed to ensure eligibility criteria are met.
+The applicant may be contacted during this review to clarify responses provided, if required.

-- Following receipt of applications to the Net Zero Community Energy Fund within the stated deadline, Regen will make an initial assessment of applications to ensure that they are fully completed and meet eligibility criteria. - Applications that are found to be incomplete or in-eligible will not be considered, but the applicants will receive feedback and will be encouraged to re-apply.
+- Following receipt of applications to the Net Zero Community Energy Fund within the stated deadline, Regen will make an initial assessment of applications to ensure that they are fully completed and meet the eligibility criteria. - Applications that are found to be incomplete or ineligible will not be considered, but the applicants will receive feedback and will be encouraged to re-apply.
 Unsuccessful applicants will be provided with short feedback on the application and advised by phone or email as to whether they are able to re-submit a revised application at a later funding round.

-Next steps after application (cont.)
+Next steps after application